gardener/gardener/docs/concepts/controller-manager.md

 It only auto-approves the CSR if the client making the request is allowed to "create" the `certificatesigningrequests/seedclient` subresource.
 Clients with the `system:bootstrappers` group are bound to the `gardener.cloud:system:seed-bootstrapper` `ClusterRole`, hence, they have such privileges.
 As the bootstrap kubeconfig for the gardenlet contains a bootstrap token which is authenticated as being part of the [`systems:bootstrappers` group](../../charts/gardener/controlplane/charts/application/templates/clusterrolebinding-seed-bootstrapper.yaml), its created CSR gets auto-approved.

-### "Plant" Controller

-Using the `Plant` resource, an external Kubernetes cluster (not managed by Gardener) can be registered to Gardener. `gardener-controller-manager` is the component that is responsible for the `Plant` resource reconciliation.
-As part of the reconciliation loop, the `gardener-controller-manager` performs health checks on the external Kubernetes cluster and gathers more information about it - all of this information serves for monitoring purposes of the external Kubernetes cluster.

-The component configuration of the `gardener-controller-manager` offers to configure the following options for the plant controller:
-* `syncPeriod`: The duration of how often the Plant resource is reconciled, i.e., how often health checks are performed.
-The default value is `30s`.
-* `concurrentSyncs`: The number of goroutines scheduled for reconciling events, i.e., the number of possible parallel reconciliations.
-The default value is `5`.

-The `Plant` resource reports the following information for the external Kubernetes cluster:
-- Cluster information
-  - Cloud provider information - the cloud provider type and region are maintained in the `Plant` status (`.status.clusterInfo.cloud`).
-  - Kubernetes version - the Kubernetes version is maintained in the `Plant` status (`.status.clusterInfo.kubernetes.version`).
-- Cluster status
-  - API Server availability - maintained as condition with type `APIServerAvailable`.
-  - Cluster `Node`s healthiness - maintained as condition with type `EveryNodeReady`.